dreadl0ck/dreadl0ck/README.md

 <br>

-Hi my name is Phil - I'm a cybersecurity engineer based in Amsterdam and CEO of [Amsterdam Technologies](https://amsterdam-technologies.com).
+Hi my name is Phil - I'm a cybersecurity engineer based in Amsterdam and Head of [Amsterdam Technologies](https://amsterdam-technologies.com).